coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `scale_type` (String)
 - `sort_by` (String)
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of gbytes, kibytes, unspecified, kbytes, mbytes, usd_cents, usd, microseconds, seconds, euro, euro_cents, milliseconds, bytes, bytes_iec, mibytes, gibytes.
+Can be one of unspecified, microseconds, seconds, bytes_iec, kibytes, milliseconds, gbytes, euro_cents, usd_cents, kbytes, mbytes, mibytes, gibytes, bytes, euro, usd.
 - `y_axis_view_by` (String)

 <a id="nestedatt--layout--sections--rows--widgets--definition--pie_chart--query"></a>